vortexntnu/vortex-auv/README.md

 ```

 For manual operation, execute the joystick nodes on the topside computer connected to the drone:
+Refer to the guide in [this README](./auv_setup/README.md) for how to set up the joystick and the topside pc.
 ```
 roslaunch auv_setup pc.launch
 ```

 ## Documentation
 * TODO: Drivers and hardware specifics for each drone will be added to the wiki.
 Link them here.